Jennie Elizabeth Hughes Park

 On October 9, the conceptual plan recommended by the Task Force was presented to City Council.
 Council directed staff to have architect prepare two new concepts to address the setback by bringing the Pittsburg and Sewanee fence lines to the sidewalk - one concept having the "front porch" and one without.
 The other elements remain the same.

 The two additional concepts were presented to City Council October 23.
 After discussion, Council approved Revised Concept 1 for Jennie Elizabeth Hughes (JEH) Park.
 It is a modified plan of the Front Porch/Backyard concept recommended by the JEH Park Citizens Task Force.
 Please note that the plan will require a Council variance to locate the front fences, retaining walls, steps, and front porch in the locations shown.

-Staff is working on the design development phase of the project with the landscape architect.
-Please visit this site for updates throughout the project.
 Prior meeting notes and Town Hall presentation are available below.
 If you have questions or would like to receive regular project updates, please provide the Parks and Recreation Department with your e-mail address at or call Parks & Recreation Director Susan White at 713.662.5894.